cabforum/smime/SBR.md

 **Certificate Revocation List**: A regularly updated time-stamped list of revoked Certificates that is created and digitally signed by the CA that issued the Certificates.

 **Certification Authority**: An organization that is responsible for the creation, issuance, revocation, and management of Certificates.
-The term applies equally to both Roots CAs and Subordinate CAs.
+The term applies equally to both Root CAs and Subordinate CAs.

 **Certification Practice Statement**: One of several documents forming the governance framework in which Certificates are created, issued, managed, and used.